Net neutrality: India

-In the year 2018, the Indian Government unanimously approved new regulations supporting net neutrality.
-The regulations are considered to be the "world's strongest" net neutrality rules, guaranteeing free and open Internet for nearly half a billion people, and are expected to help the culture of startups and innovation.
-The only exceptions to the rules are new and emerging services like autonomous driving and tele-medicine, which may require prioritized Internet lanes and faster than normal speeds.
+In 2018, the Indian Government unanimously approved new regulations supporting net neutrality.
+The regulations are considered to be the "world's strongest" net neutrality rules, guaranteeing free and open Internet for nearly half a billion people.
+The only exceptions to the rules are new and emerging services like autonomous driving and tele-medicine, which may require prioritized Internet lanes and faster-than-normal speeds.

 China

-Net neutrality in China is not enforced, and ISPs in China play important roles in regulating the content that is available domestically on the Internet.
-There are several ISPs filtering and blocking content at the national level, preventing domestic Internet users from accessing certain sites or services or foreign Internet users from gaining access to domestic web content.
+Net neutrality in China is not respected, and ISPs in China play important roles in regulating the content that is available domestically on the Internet.
+There are several ISPs filtering and blocking content at the national level, preventing domestic Internet users from accessing certain sites or services and preventing foreign Internet users from gaining access to domestic web content.
 This filtering technology is referred to as the Great Firewall, or GFW.

-In an article published by the Cambridge University Press, they observed the political environment with net neutrality in China.
-Chinese ISPs have become a way for the country to control and restrict information rather than providing neutral Internet content for those who use the Internet.
+An article published by the Cambridge University Press observed the political environment with respect to net neutrality in China.
+Chinese ISPs have become a way for the country to control and restrict information rather than neutrally providing Internet content.

 Philippines

 Net neutrality in the Philippines is not enforced.
 Mobile Internet providers like Globe Telecom and Smart Communications commonly offer data package promos tied to specific applications, games or websites like Facebook, Instagram, and TikTok.

 In the mid-2010s, Philippine telcos came under fire from the Department of Justice for throttling the bandwidth of subscribers of unlimited data plans if the subscribers exceeded arbitrary data caps imposed by the telcos under a supposed "fair use policy" on their "unlimited" plans.
-Certain adult sites like Pornhub, Redtube, and XTube have also been blocked by some Philippine ISPs at the request of the Philippine National Police to the National Telecommunications Commission, even without the necessary court orders required by the Supreme Court of the Philippines.
+Certain adult sites like Pornhub, Redtube, and XTube have also been blocked by some Philippine ISPs at the request of the Philippine National Police through the National Telecommunications Commission.
+This was performed without the necessary court orders required by the Supreme Court of the Philippines.